The Dark (2018 film)

 The Dark is a 2018 Austrian horror film written and directed by Justin P. Lange and starring Nadia Alexander, Toby Nichols, and Karl Markovics.
 The plot features an undead teenage girl befriending an abused, blind boy and regaining humanity in the process.

-The film debuted at the 2018 Tribeca Film Festival and was released in the US on 26 October 2018.
+The film had its world premiere at the 2018 Tribeca Film Festival on April 21, 2018.
+It was released in the United States on VOD on October 26, 2018.